 in the Map Surrounds group, click North Arrow .

-Click the top half of the button to insert the current default north arrow.
-Click the bottom half of the button to choose from a gallery of north arrows.
+Click the upper half of the button to insert the current default north arrow.
+Click the lower half of the button to choose from a gallery of north arrows.

 - On the layout, drag to position the north arrow.

 To modify the appearance of a north arrow, select it in the layout, and click the North Arrow tab.
 You can also right-click the north arrow (either on the layout or in the Contents pane) and click Properties to open the Element pane and set the properties there.

 Once you've adjusted the north arrow, you can save it to a style to use again in future projects without needing to redo the formatting.

 The map frame a north arrow is associated with can be changed by choosing a new map frame from the drop-down list in the Map Frame group.

 Set the map frame and angle of a north arrow